Weather forecasting: United States

-Similar to the private sector, military weather forecasters present weather conditions to the war fighter community.
-Military weather forecasters provide pre-flight and in-flight weather briefs to pilots and provide real time resource protection services for military installations.
+Similar to the private sector, military weather forecasters present weather conditions to the warfighter community.
+Military weather forecasters provide pre-flight and in-flight weather briefs to pilots and provide real-time resource protection services for military installations.

 Naval forecasters cover the waters and ship weather forecasts.
 The United States Navy provides a special service for itself and the rest of the federal government by issuing forecasts for tropical cyclones across the Pacific and Indian Oceans through its Joint Typhoon Warning Center.

 Within the United States, the 557th Weather Wing provides weather forecasting for the Air Force and the Army.
-Air Force forecasters cover air operations in both wartime and peacetime and provide Army support; United States Coast Guard marine science technicians provide ship forecasts for ice breakers and various other operations within their realm; and Marine forecasters provide support for ground- and air-based United States Marine Corps operations.
+Air Force forecasters cover air operations in both wartime and peacetime and provide Army support; United States Coast Guard marine science technicians provide ship forecasts for ice breakers and various other operations within their realm; and Marine forecasters provide ground support- and air-based United States Marine Corps operations.
 All four of the mentioned military branches have their initial enlisted meteorology technical training at Keesler Air Force Base.
 Military and civilian forecasters actively cooperate in analyzing, creating and critiquing weather forecast products.